humanat/takBot/README.md

 5. Run `pushd TPS-Ninja && npm i && popd`
 6. Run `cp auth.json.template auth.json; cp results.db.template results.db`
 7. Make your own application through Discord (<https://discord.com/developers/applications>)
-8. Copy the token from the Bot page of the Discord portal to your application
+8. Copy the token from the Bot page and paste it in `auth.json` after `token`.
-9. Paste the token in `auth.json`
+9. Copy the Application ID from the General Information page and paste it in `auth.json` after `clientId`.
 10. Run `node deploy-commands`
 11. Run `node bot` (`Ctrl+C` to end)
 12. Invite your bot to your own Discord server by generating an invite link from the OAuth2 page of the Discord portal